Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs: Experiments

-Since all baselines require initial node features as input, following the way in \sigtran \cite{poursafaei2021sigtran}, we obtain node features, such as node degree and total received/sent amount, by feature engineering for the baselines.
-Particularly, in this way, we get 48, 48, 69, and 89 node features for datasets \ethphish, \ethsecond, \bitcoinS, and \bitcoinL respectively.
-In terms of \pdetector, we extract the 8 specific node features suggested in its paper \cite{chen2020toit} for its training, in order to make a fair comparison. \gdn, \edgeprop, as well as the GNN-based models, are not originally designed for the binary classification task in this paper.
-Therefore, we regard them as the encoder to generate node representations, which are then sent to a 2-layer MLP classifier with the same objective in Section \ref{sec:obj}.

 \header \textbf{Implementation Details.} We implement \algo and GNN-based models using Pytorch and Pytorch Geometric.
 We also use Pytorch to implement \gdn and \pdetector following the respective papers.
-For the other competitors, we use their original codes provided by the respective authors.
+For the other competitors, we use the codes provided by the authors.
 All experiments are conducted on a Linux server with Intel Xeon Gold 6226R 2.90GHz CPU and an Nvidia RTX 3090 GPU card.
+For the baselines requiring initial node features as input, following the way in \cite{poursafaei2021sigtran}, we obtain node features, such as node degree and total received/sent amount, by feature engineering for the baselines.
+Particularly, in this way, we get 48, 48, 69, and 89 node features for datasets \ethphish, \ethsecond, \bitcoinS, and \bitcoinL respectively.
+In terms of \pdetector, we extract the 8 specific node features suggested in its paper \cite{chen2020toit} for its training to make a fair comparison. \gdn, \edgeprop, as well as the GNN-based models, are not originally designed for the binary classification task in this paper.
+Therefore, we regard them as the encoder to generate node representations, which are then sent to a 2-layer MLP classifier with the same objective in Section \ref{sec:obj}.

 \header \textbf{Parameter Settings.} We set node representation dimension ($c=128$), the number of GNN layers (2), learning rate (0.001), dropout rate (0.2).
 In \algo, we set maximum sequence length $T_{max}=32$.
 We will study the impact of $T_{max}$ in Section~\ref{sec:ablation}.
 For all methods, we adopt Adam optimizer, mini-batch training~\cite{hamilton2017inductive} with batch size 128, and, if not specified, rectified linear units (ReLU) is used as the activation function.
 For all GNN models, \gdn, \edgeprop, and our method that require neighborhood sampling, given a target node, we randomly sample its 1 and 2-hop neighbors with sample size 25 and 10 respectively.
 For other settings in baselines, we follow the instructions in their respective papers.
 The number of training epochs is set as 30 in \ethsecond, \ethphish, and \bitcoinS, and set as 10 in \bitcoinL.